 - Step 4: Program Orientation: September 25th, 9-10am

 - Step 5: Mental Toughness and Probation Period.
 Upon starting at YBA, the first month of programming will consist of “Mental Toughness,” a YouthBuild tradition that is a mix of team building, orienting, and career-readiness activities, and a probationary period.
 During this period of time, students who have been “conditionally accepted” must meet all program expectations in order to continue on with the program.
 Successful completion of Mental Toughness and the Probation Period means that the student if a fully accepted YBA student, and can begin earning their stipend.

 Late Applicants and Enrollees: all interested students who submit an application after Orientation will only be considered on a case-by-case basis.
-Any late enrollees who are not accepted into the Fall 2019 cohort will be considered for the next cohort (tentatively starting in February 2020).
+Any late enrollees who are not accepted into the Fall 2019 cohort will be considered for the next cohort.